bulib/dataWebsite/share/selecting-a-data-repository.md

 Know your rights!
 Take time to read the terms of use and to understand what permissions you're giving the data repository.
 For instance, does your data repository use common licensing agreements (again like Creative Commons) that will help others understand what they can and cannot do with your data?

-It's best practice for data repository to clearly state the terms of use and have a FAQ (frequently asked questions) section to help users understand the service being provided.
+It's best practice for a data repository to clearly state the terms of use and to have a FAQ (frequently asked questions) section to help users understand the service being provided.
 If you're unsure about your rights as a user, contact the repository to learn more.

 ### Additional Resources